-Delays are what beset John Berglund, an attorney and former Minnesota-based lobbyist, when he and his wife decided to start a boutique perfume business on the French side of St. Martin - their favorite vacation destination - in 2007.
+Delays are what beset John Berglund, an attorney and former Minnesota-based lobbyist, when he and his wife decided to start a boutique perfume business on the French side of St. Martin - their favourite vacation destination - in 2007.

 "We faced a few obstacles," said Berglund, who incorporated Tijon locally and claimed French residency, but did not relinquish U.S. citizenship.
 The couple pays business and income taxes to the French government at the relatively low island rate, and in return gets access to the French healthcare and pension systems.
 As U.S. citizens, they pay U.S. taxes only on their investments and earned income in excess of $75,000 per person.